-The goal of this special topics course is to give an introduction to the representation theory of algebras following mainly the Graduate Text in Mathematics, "Associative Algebras" by Richard S. Pierce, published by Springer (the electronic version is available for free).
+The goal of this special topics course is to give an introduction to the representation theory of algebras following mainly the Graduate Text in Mathematics (nr.
+88), Associative Algebras by Richard S. Pierce, published by Springer (the electronic version is available for free).

 We will give an overview over the structure theory for algebras, in particular the theory of their indecomposable modules and their projective modules.
 Several classes of algebras will be studied in detail: Frobenius algebras, symmetric algebras, and division algebras.
 The notion of a quiver algebra will lead us to a proof of one of the Brauer-Thrall conjectures.
-Other topics that we will try to highlight is the (Hochschild) cohomology of algebras and the theory of Brauer groups.
+Other topics that we will try to highlight is the (Hochschild) cohomology of algebras, the theory of Brauer groups, and possibly computational aspects such as noncommutative Gröbner basis algorithms.

-This special topics course should be of interest to students with an interest in algebra, group theory, number theory, mathematical physics, and differential geometry.
-As a prerequisite the material covered in the first year core course in abstract algebra should suffice.
+This special topics course is addressed to students interested in algebra, group theory, number theory, mathematical physics, and differential geometry and can also serve as an introduction to one of my research areas.
+As a prerequisite for the course the material covered in the first year core course in abstract algebra should suffice.